Srinagar, Uttarakhand: Railways

+Airways

+An Airport is proposed by Gadwall Apadraj Dal at Kot, Uttarakhand.
+Kot is suitable for Sri Gadwall Airport.
+It is demanded to enhance Char dham Tourism.
+Although current regime of BJP is not interested in it, but Gadwall Apadraj Dal is constantly supporting this project.
+It also provisioned to have a multi-lane fast track roadway and railway line from Srinagar to Kot for the ease to reach Airport.

 Politics

-Governing Body
+Governing body

 Srinagar is administered through a municipal corporation Sri Gadwall.

-It is the 9th municipal corporation in Uttarakhand, 1st in hill region of Uttarakhand, 1st in Garhwal and Kumaon, and 1st in Pauri Garhwal district.
+It is the 9th municipal corporation in Uttarakhand, 2nd in hill region of Uttarakhand, 9th in Garhwal and Kumaon, and 2nd in Pauri Garhwal district.

-Sri Gadwall District(Proposed)

-There is silent demand for making a separate district by carving Srinagar Tehsil of Pauri Garhwal District and Devaprayag Tehsil of Tehri Garhwal District, head quartered at Sri Gadwall (Srinagar-Kirtinagar Metrocity).

-If the proposed district is made.
-Tehri Garhwal, Pauri Garhwal and Rudraprayag will be the adjoining districts of Sri Gadwall district.